ThatDudeJude/Land_Guardian/PROMPTS.md

 ## Prompt: Context: Deployment preparation.
 Task: Prepare all necessary configuration files for deploying LandGuardian Flask application on Render, including requirements.txt, runtime.txt, render.yaml, and environment variable configurations.
 Account for Flask, Flask-Login, Flask-Mail, PDF/CSV export utilities, and app factory pattern.

 Explanation: Created runtime.txt (Python 3.11.9), updated requirements.txt with gunicorn and psycopg2-binary, created render.yaml with build/start commands and PostgreSQL database, created .env.example with all required environment variables.
 Config.py already supports production environment variables.
+## Prompt: Context: UI design.
+Issue: The two buttons in 'landguardian/app/templates/dashboard.html' lines 18 and 39 are not properly spaced in the mobile and tablet devices.
+Make sure to properly space them so they are not directly touching each other with one on top.

+Explanation: Fixed button spacing by changing the container from d-flex justify-content-between to d-flex flex-column flex-sm-row gap-2, ensuring proper vertical stacking on mobile and horizontal layout on larger screens.